 Efficiency and Stewardship

-The Food Bank operates in an efficient manner and devotes 91 cents of every dollar to programs and operations (as of 2020).
-We strive to minimize costs and maximize the amount of food we provide to agencies feeding hungry people.
-We are proud to report that we distribute $8-10 worth of food for every dollar we spend.
+The Food Bank operates in an efficient manner and devotes 93 cents of every dollar to programs and operations (as of 2022).
+We strive to minimize costs and maximize the amount of food we provide to our neighbors in need.
+We are proud to report that we distribute up to four meals for every dollar we spend.